make a Global difference With Your FFA SAE Project!

 Do you live in an urban area?
 A Farmers Market Growing Project might be the right fit for you.
 Connect with both vendors and customers in your community to raise funds for global food security.

-Got milk producers in your community?
-A Dairy Growing Project could be a great fit.
-Get the dairy farmers and their vendors engaged in the project and encourage others in your community to contribute by “sponsoring” the cows.
+Got milk or meat producers in your community?
+A Dairy or Livestock Growing Project could be a great fit.
+Get the farmers and their vendors engaged in the project and encourage others in your community to contribute by “sponsoring” the animals.
 It can be a great opportunity to help the community learn where their food comes from too.

 Get to Know Growing Hope Events

 Want to learn more about how to start a Growing Project in your area?
 Join an online conversation at one of our upcoming “Get to Know Growing Hope Events”.

 Your chapter may want to explore the possibility of applying for grant funds to support your project.
 Check out the current opportunities at ffa.org.
 Make sure to be aware of local opportunities as well.

 FFA in Action

 The Belmond-Klemme FFA chapter in North Central Iowa has always been dedicated to helping others.
 But they are particularly excited about the opportunity to get involved with Growing Hope Globally for the first time this year.

 “Last year we did a school-wide meal packing event,” FFA member Lauren Crawford said.
 “Hunger is a huge problem in our world.
 While things like meal packaging are great, they are not a long-term solution.
 It’s like putting a Band-Aid on a deep cut.
 When I heard about Growing Hope, I realized that I had a chance to be a part of a long-term solution to this problem.
 Our chapter has a passion for helping others, whether it be in our own community or halfway across the world.
 Growing Hope is a way for us to pursue this passion.
 It allows us to see that even though we are one chapter from a small town we can make a huge impact.”